The shortlist of writers for the Kate O'Brien Award 2019 has been announced. The nominees are :

 It is an award presented for debut book which could be either a book of short stories or a novel.
 The competition is open to debut female writers so long as they are Irish.
 There are no age or geographic limitations.
 The shortlist is announced at the beginning of January and the shortlisted authors are invited to the Festival, where the winner is announced.

 In 2015, the winner was Martine Madden for her novel Anyush.
 In 2016, the shortlist was Caitriona Lally with Eggshells, Danielle McLaughlin with Dinosaurs On Other Planets, Doreen Finn with My Buried Life, and Sara Baume with Spill Simmer Falter Wither.
-The winner was Sara Baume.
+2016 winner was Sara Baume.
 In 2017, the shortlist for the award was Tanya Farrelly with When Black Dogs Sing, Roisin O'Donnell with Wild Quiet and E.M.
 Reapy with Red Dirt.
 The winner of the Kate O'Brien 2017 award was Tanya Farrelly.
+In 2018, the shortlist for the award was Lisa Harding with Harvesting, Maria Hoey with The Last Lost Girl, Andrea Mara with The Other Side Of the Wall, and Sally Rooney with Conversations With Friends.
+The winner of the Kate O'Brien 2018 award was Lisa Harding for her novel Harvesting.

 We celebrate the shortlisted authors and the winner on the Sunday of the Festival after the Kate O'Brien lecture with photographs and press coverage.